greco-project/pvcompare/docs/model_assumptions.rst

 -----------

 The heat demand of either space heating or space heating and warm water is calculated for a given number of houses with a given number of storeys, a certain country and year.
-In order to take heat demand from warm water into account the parameter ``include warm water`` in *pvcompare*'s input file :ref:`building_parameters` is set to ``True``.
+By default only space heating is taken into account.
+In order to take heat demand from warm water into account it needs to be modeled separately.
+In order to do so, the parameter ``include warm water`` in
+*pvcompare*'s input file :ref:`building_parameters` is set to ``True``.

+@Marie: HIER NOCH MEHR INFOS WIE DIE MODELLIERUNG FUNKTIONIERT?

 To generate the heat demand profiles the BDEW standard load profile is used.
 This standard load profile is derived for german households.
 Because there is no other standard load profile available for other countries, the german standard load profile is used for all countries as